 Welcome to a quick guide on the differences between server-side and client-side scripts.
-Just started with web development or interested to learn more?
+Have you just started with web development or interested to learn more?

 - Scripts that run on the user’s device are called “client-side scripts”.

-- Generally less secure due to the fact that users have direct access to the scripts.
-They can potentially be messed with.
+- Generally less secure because users have direct access to the scripts.

 - Scripts that run on the server are called server-side scripts.

 Yep, the distinction between both of them is more than “runs on the user’s device” and “runs on the server”.
 There are various concerns behind each side, let us explore that a little deeper – Read on!

 TABLE OF CONTENTS

 SERVER & CLIENT MODEL

 First, this is a small section for the total beginners who do not know what “server” and “client” mean.
 This is kind of super basic, so feel free to skip this section if you are already a cyber ninja.

 SERVER AND CLIENTS

 Once upon a time in the Stone Age of Computing, things were a lot simpler.
 Computers were standalone and not connected to one another.
 But with the invention of computer networking (and the Internet), things became a little more complicated.

 - Server – Refers to a computer that provides one or more types of services.

 - Client – Computers and devices that are connected to a server to use the service.

 So in today’s context of the Internet, a few examples of services that servers can provide are:

 - Video – YouTube and DailyMotion provide the platform to upload and watch videos.

 - Audio – Soundcloud provides the platform to upload and listen to music/podcasts.

 - Text – News websites, blogs, social media platforms, and much more.